austinssteiner/ToDoApp/README.md

     - Task sharing/collaboration
     - Export/import functionality

-## 📊 Scalability Considerations
+## Scalability Considerations

 ### Current Limitations

 1. **SQLite:** Not ideal for high-concurrency scenarios.
-Consider PostgreSQL for production.
+Consider PostgreSQL or SQL Server for production since SQLite does not have concurrent writes.
 2. **No caching layer:** Consider Redis for distributed caching.
 3. **No load balancing:** Single instance deployment.
 4. **No rate limiting:** API could be abused without rate limiting.